-- 15% SLT salary (Support, data analysis, CPD) = £636 807 X 0.15 = £95 521 - 35% Cover Supervisor salaries (CPD, development and deployment) =£65 365 x 0.35= £22 879 - Pupil Premium Champion TLR 3B=£1 865 - Reading Champion TLR 3B=£1 865 - Teaching staff and support staff to be trained through whole school and individual CPD in effective disciplinary literacy strategies and their implementation-equivalent of 1 day/6.5 hours throughout the academic year.
-Teaching Staff=£3 680 913.20/12656.5=£18 913
+- 15% SLT salary (Support, data analysis, CPD) = £659,095 X 0.15 = £98,864 - 35% Cover Supervisor salaries (to cover for teachers engaged in CPD, development and deployment) =£68,960 x 0.35 = £24 136 - Reading Champion TLR 3B = £1 986 - Year 11 resources to support exam ready learning in Maths, English and Science = £1 000 - Teaching staff and support staff training through whole school and individual CPD in effective disciplinary literacy strategies and their implementation-equivalent of 1 day/6.5 hours throughout the academic year.
+Teaching Staff = £10 000 & Teaching Assistants = £1 500 - Total= £137 486

-• Total= £142 577

 Activity Evidence that supports this approach Challenge number(s) addressed High Quality Teaching for all Strategies to recruit and retain high-quality teaching staff "Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending".
 Our strategies focus on recruiting high quality teaching staff, development of a team of skilled cover supervisors with subject specialisms, providing high-quality CPD, and continually working to reduce unnecessary workload and support staff wellbeing.
 Education Staff Wellbeing Charter Workload reduction toolkit EEF Professional Development 1 High Quality Teaching for all Implementation of the whole school disciplinary literacy strategy "Literacy is fundamental for success in school and later life.
 Students who cannot read, write and communicate effectively are highly unlikely to access the challenging academic curriculum in secondary school and are more likely to have poor educational outcomes across all subjects" Our strategies focus on the implementation of a whole school Disciplinary Literacy strategy base on the research of Kathryn Mortimore Disciplinary Literacy , Alex Quigley Closing the Reading Gap , Doug Lemov Reading Reconsidered .
-This research and implementation of the evidenced based techniques will be facilitated through the work of the lead teacher for the Confident Communicators strand, the Reading Champion and the Pupil Premium Champion.
-Teaching staff and support staff to be trained through whole school and individual CPD in effective disciplinary literacy strategies and their implementation.
+This research and implementation of the evidenced based techniques is facilitated through our Quality of Education teams' Routines for Learning Strategy, the work of the Lead Teachers, and the Reading Champion.
+Teaching staff and support staff are trained through whole school and individual CPD in effective disciplinary literacy strategies and their implementation.
 Improving Literacy in Secondary Schools Ofsted: struggling readers EEF T&L Toolkit Oracy EEF Toolkit: Reading Effective Professional Development EEF (educationendowmentfoundation.org.uk) 1